Undergraduate Audition Requirements

 Concerti: Haydn or Hummel (1st Mvts), Arutiunian, Pakhmutova; Sonati: (1st Mvts): Kennan, Hindemith, Stevens; Single movement works: Goedicke/Concert Etude, Handel/Fitzgerald/Aria con Variazioni, Balay/Prelude et Ballade, Arban or Clarke Cornet solos; Unaccompanied works: Hailstork/Var. for Trumpet, Ketting/Intrada; Etudes: Charlier, Arban, Small; or a piece from the NCBA All-State Audition Requirements (11-12).

-Please contact Dr. James Stokes, Professor of Trumpet and Co-Director of the Performance Degree Program, with any questions about repertoire choices: stokesjm@appstate.edu
+Please contact Dr. James Stokes, Professor of Trumpet, with any questions about repertoire choices: stokesjm@appstate.edu

 Horn